xenya52/education/udemy/java/design_patterns_solid_design_prinicpels/notes.md

   2. Template method design pattern often makes use of factory methods.
   3. Another creational design pattern called "abstract factory" makes use of factory method pattern.

+## Abstract Factory

+What is an Abstract Factory?

+- Abstract factory is used when we have two or more objects which work together forming a kit or set and there can be multible sets or kits that can be created by client code.
+- So we separate client code from concrete objects forming such a set and also from the code which creates these sets.
+- When you have multible sets of objects where objects in one set work together then you can use abstract factory pattern to isolate client code from concrete objects & their factories.

+Considerations you need to know!

+- Implementation Considerations
+  1. Factories can be implemented as singetons, we typically every need only one instance of it anyway.
+But make sure to familiarize yourself with drawbacks of singletons.
+  2. Adding a new product type requiers changes to the base factory as well as all implmenetations of factory.
+  3. We provide the client code with concrete factory so that it can create objects.
+  4. Adding a new product to the pattern means that youre need to change the whole base factory, furthermore all its implementations.

+- Design Considerations
+  1. When you want to constrain object creations so that they all work together then abstract factory is a good deisgn pattern.
+  2. **Abstract factory uses the factory method pattern.**
+  3. If objects are expensive to create then you can transparently switch factory Implementations to use prototype design pattern to create bjects.